alexandreneves/tumblr-image-archiver/README.md

 # tumblr-image-archiver

+Small Node script made for fun.

+Features
+* download all images of a blog
-Node script to download/archive and unlike all the images of your liked posts on Tumblr.
+* archive all images of your liked posts

 ## Requirements

 * Node.js
 * npm